1. The direction of a charity with over one million pound annual turnover

 The Students’ Union is a registered charity and exists to makes students’ lives better at Bath, by offering services which include: representation (or Voice), support, development, student groups and entertainment.

 2. Representing ovre 20,000 members to the University, as well as locally and nationally

 SU Officers represent the concerns and views of individuals, groups or the whole student body on issues such as welfare, academic, social, inclusivity and financial.

 3. Members of the Students' Union Board of Trustees

-Along with three external trustees, the SU Officers are members of the Students' Union's Board of Trustees and also have legal and financial responsibilities.
+Along with external trustees, the SU Officers are members of the Students' Union's Board of Trustees and also have legal and financial responsibilities.

 4. Developing the strategic direction of the Union

 The Board of Trustees is responsible for the broad direction of the Union and works with the Chief Executive, Deputy Chief Executive and Head of Finance to ensure a successful long term approach to the running of the Union.

 Yes – any registered student can run to be an Officer, you can run for any position you like (however, only postgraduate students can run to be the Postgraduate Officer).
 Students and recent graduates who have student immigration permission (including Tier 4) which allows them to work can undertake a full-time sabbatical officer post.
 You can do the post part way through your course or in the academic year after you finish it.
 It is also possible to undertake a sabbatical officer role with Graduate permission, if you have completed your course and meet all other requirements of the Graduate route - see Graduate route ("post-study work").